 The practice had policies, procedures and risk assessments to support the management of the service and to protect patients and staff.
 These included arrangements to monitor the quality of the service and make improvements.

 The practice had information governance arrangements and staff were aware of the importance of these in protecting patients' personal information.
+There was a designated person in the practice for data protection and information governance.

 Leadership, openness and transparency